auth0-extensions/auth0-account-link-extension/README.md

 Bundle file is found in `/dist`
 Asset CSS files are found in `/dist/assets`

+Before continuing, if you want to quickly test backend-only changes in your production tenant, you can use the webtask editor: https://github.com/auth0-extensions/auth0-webtask-editor-opener.
+Copy and paste the bundle file file contents into the tab that corresponds with the existing extension to override the backend code.

 Follow the instructions in the deployment tool.
 This tool will also automatically generate a PR in the `auth0-extensions` repo.
 Only after the PR is merged will the extension be available in production.
 Before merging the PR you can use this tool to test the upgrade: https://github.com/auth0-extensions/auth0-extension-update-tester by overriding the `extensions.json` file that is fetched by the dashboard.